frederikgoossens/frederikgoossens/README.md

 - Web3 registries for compliance, IP, and innovation
 - Decentralised dashboards and audit trails
-- Tokenised access systems (NDA + royalty-gated IP)
+- Tokenised access systems (NDA- and royalty-gated IP)
 - Lightweight tools for data protection and cryptographic verification

 ---